johnnyslocum/SuperAdventure/ReadMe.txt

 9/10/15 (1)
 added 'InventoryItem', 'PlayerQuest', 'QuestCompletion', and 'LootItem' classes. added a couple of IList<> properties to the  'Player' class and updated its constructor.

+9/10/15 (2)
+added IList<> properties to 'Quest' and 'Monster' classes and updated their constructors.